bmc-compuware/common-configuration-azure-extension/readme.md

 - **Code page** : Select the desired code page to be used for this connection.
 The code page is used to translate data sent to and from the host.
 The default is 1047.

-- **Read/write timeout (minutes)** : Enter the number of minutes for the plugin to wait for a response from the host before timing out.
+- **Read/write timeout (minutes)** : Enter the number of minutes for the extension to wait for a response from the host before timing out.

 - **CES URL** : Optionally, enter a URL for Compuware Enterprise Services (CES).
-This URL is used by other Compuware plugins that leverage REST APIs hosted by CES, for example Compuware's ISPW.
+This URL is used by other Compuware extensions that leverage REST APIs hosted by CES, for example Compuware's ISPW.

 ## Product Assistance